pxc/gitbook/text/26_Advanced_Branching_And_Merging/0_Advanced_Branching_And_Merging.markdown

-When you ask linkgit:git-diff[1] to show the conflicts, it runs a three-way diff between the conflicted merge results in the work tree with stages 2 and 3 to show only hunks whose contents come from both sides, mixed (in other words, when a hunk's merge results come only from stage 2, that part is not conflicting and is not shown.
-Same for stage 3).
+When you ask linkgit:git-diff[1] to show the conflicts, it runs a three-way diff between the conflicted merge results in the work tree with stages 2 and 3 to show only hunks whose contents come from both sides, mixed.
+(In other words, when a hunk's merge results come only from stage 2, that part is not conflicting and is not shown.
+The same is true for stage 3).

 The diff above shows the differences between the working-tree version of file.txt and the stage 2 and stage 3 versions.
 So instead of preceding